 The thing is, if you deprive yourself of something you really enjoy, you’ll obsess over it.
 If you feel deprived, the associated thoughts and feelings can cause you to give up on our diet or to yo yo diet.

-In our moments of weakness we can justify our choice to drink by saying ‘there’s antioxidants in wine, right?’ or ‘I’ve had a tough week, I deserve a drink’.
+In our moments of weakness, we can justify our choice to drink by saying ‘there are antioxidants in wine, right?’ or ‘I’ve had a tough week, I deserve a drink’.
 These are just stories we make up in our mind to justify the decision we have already made.
 There’s plenty of arguments for and against drinking alcohol and wine in particular, but at that moment, the arguments ‘for’ far out way those ‘against’.

 So when it comes to alcoholic beverages, my tip is to become a conscious drinker.
 When you come home from work and go to pour a drink or go to order a drink when out with friends, ask yourself, ‘do I really want this, am I truly going to enjoy this or am I having it out of habit, to fit in or to escape?’